Inclusivity needs to be a genuine part of your organization's story and not a mere marketing tool.

 People are looking at your organization more critically and suspiciously than ever before.
 You must frame your mission within a culture of inclusivity and compassion.
-Even if you believe that is true of who you have been all along, you should reiterate it, clarify it and retell that story to a world that is very sensitive, nervous and fearful of being excluded.
+Even if you believe that is true of who you have been all along, you should reiterate it, clarify it, and retell that story to a world that is very sensitive, nervous, and fearful of being excluded.

 Here are some tips for better inclusivity in marketing:

-Don't stop being who you are, but avoid using words that have other meanings appended to them, especially if you are trying to reach a broad segment of the population.
+- Don't stop being who you are, but avoid using words that have other meanings appended to them, especially if you are trying to reach a broad segment of the population.
 This is a great time to ask these questions:

-Are we using internal or industry-specific jargon in our communications (website, social media, emails)?
+- Are we using internal or industry-specific jargon in our communications (website, social media, emails)?

-- Have we had push back on our communication from those new to the organization?
-New people are a great resource for exposing organizational language that is inwardly focused, confusing and potentially offensive.
+- Have we had pushback on our communication from those new to the organization?
+New people are a great resource for exposing organizational language that is inwardly focused, confusing, and potentially offensive.

-Try to avoid talking publicly about anything that could be seen as exclusive.
-It's ok to have convictions, and you should never pretend to be something you aren't but remember some conversations are "family" conversations.
+- Try to avoid talking publicly about anything that could be seen as exclusive.
+It's ok to have convictions, and you should never pretend to be something you aren't but remember, some conversations are "family" conversations.

 - Be transparent and willing to own your mistakes when something does come across as insensitive or non-inclusive.

 It's impossible to please everyone at all times.
-However, there are some basic principles that we believe in and that will help your organization demonstrate its inclusivity.
+However, there are basic principles we believe in that will help your organization demonstrate its inclusivity.

 And in this day and age, it's no longer an option.
 It's an expectation.